 Language - Monitor your social media sites for inappropriate activity.
 Watch out for profanity, libel and any comments that might run counter to the spirit of other university policies (Computing & Communications, Human Resources, Student Code of Conduct, privacy, etc.)

-In-house, free consultation and training is available from members of Memorial University’s Social Media Group for all social media administrators overseeing official university activity.
+Consultation is available from Marketing & Communications for all social media administrators overseeing official university activity.

-Marketing & Communications maintains a listing of all Memorial University affiliated social media sites.
+Marketing & Communications maintains a listing of many, but not all, Memorial University-affiliated social media sites.

 In the interests of good co-ordination/management, we encourage social media administrators to register their sites with Marketing & Communications.

 Frequency is key to any successful and effective social media application, and for that reason we also require that you work with Marketing & Communications to enable us to update your site in your absence or in the event of a university-wide emergency that requires immediate and widespread communications.

 Marketing & Communications provides a variety of template designs and visual imagery to assist in consistent brand expression.
 These templates provide guidance for backgrounds on Facebook, Twitter, YouTube, etc. as well as reinforce existing university graphic standards.

 Interested in learning more about social media?
 The Gardiner Centre at Memorial offers several seminars: